AdaCore/spark2014/docs/lrm/source/subprograms.rst

    X'Initialized is True if and only if every scalar reachable part (see :ref:`Access Types`) of X has been initialized.
-[It typicallly follows as a consequence of this definition and the other rules of |SPARK| that if X'Initialized is True, then for every reachable part Y of X (scalar or not), Y belongs to its subtype.
+[It typically follows as a consequence of this definition and the other rules of |SPARK| that if X'Initialized is True, then for every reachable part Y of X (scalar or not), Y belongs to its subtype.
 There are pathological counterexamples, such as a componentless